-Figure 49 Select Job to Compare window
+Figure 48 Select Job to Compare window

-Primary Job This field reminds you which job you have already established as primary job: the base job against which the secondary job will be compared.
-Select Secondary Job: Select Version Use the combination of Job and Version to select the secondary job.
+Primary Job This field reminds ve ou which iob you ha ave already established as i ililiai v Job THIS HEIGHTEITHINGS V ave alleady established as primary job: the base job against which the secondary job will be compared.

+Select Secondary Job:

+Select Version

+Use the combination of Job and Version to select the secondary job.
 The job defaults to the same one you established as Primary.
 Normally you will only need to choose a newer version of the same job.
 You are prevented from choosing the same Job and Version for Primary and Secondary.

 Just as when establishing the primary job, you can sort the list of secondary jobs by Job Number, Description or Product.

 Show Identical Items Check this box if you want to see not only changes, but also those items that stayed the same.
-Normally you will leave this un- checked.
+Normally you will leave this unchecked.
 Differences are easier to see and Print generates less output if identical items are not included.

 Advanced Options When you press this button the Advanced Options dialog is launched.
 Here you can change some of the more advanced filtering options.
 They are normally all checked by default and in most situations do not need to be changed.

-See section 8.8.1 on page 61.
+See section 8.8.1 on page 58.